To avoid commuter ire, stationmasters want to ditch uniforms

-After frustrated commuters attacked a stationmaster on Tuesday night, the All India Station Masters Association has asked that their uniform be cancelled, as it makes them easy targets when train services are disrupted
+After frustrated commuters attacked a stationmaster, the All India Station Masters Association has asked that their uniform be cancelled, as it makes them easy targets when train services are disrupted

 With Western Railway (WR) services disrupted since the derailment on Tuesday morning, it is the stationmasters who have had to bear the brunt of commuters’ frustration.

 Stationmasters are easily identified by their white shirt and trousers and a tie and cap, but this also makes them targets for commuters looking for someone to blame when train services are disrupted.
 File pic for representation